GoogleCloudPlatform/community/tutorials/develop-serverless-app-with-vision-api/README.md

     pip3 install -r requirements.txt
     ```

-1. Run the application locally:
+1. Run the application locally through `gunicorn`:

     ```
-    python app.py
+    python3 -m gunicorn app:app
     ```

+    The previous step used the Flask development server, and when you started it, it said not to use it in production. `gunicorn` is a production-ready web server.

 1. Navigate to the application: [http://localhost:8080](http://localhost:8080)

     Note that this application allows for custom uploaded images.

-1. Upload the provided `two-doggos.jpg` file.
+1. In the upload dialog, select the provided `two-doggos.jpg` and click **Upload**.
+Wait while the image is processed.

     Note how the result is similar to the previous output, but in a refined visual format.

 1. Upload the provided `doggo.jpg` file.

     Note how the output is for a single dog.

 1. Upload an image without a dog, such as the [Google Cloud logo](https://upload.wikimedia.org/wikipedia/en/thumb/5/51/Google_Cloud_logo.svg/2880px-Google_Cloud_logo.svg.png).

     Note how the output detects no dogs.

 ### Setup elements